Halvani/Constituent-Treelib/README.md

 <a name="Export_visualization"></a>
 ## Export the tree
-CTL offers you the possibility to export the constructed constituent tree into different file formats, which are listed below.
-Most of these formats represent a visualization of the tree, while the remaining file formats are for data exchange purposes.
+CTL offers you the possibility to export the constructed constituent tree into various file formats, which are listed below.
+Most of these formats result in a visualization of the tree, while the remaining file formats are used for data exchange.

 | Extension | Description | Output |
 | --- | --- | --- |